twalpole/user_impersonate2/README.md

 mount UserImpersonate::Engine => "/impersonate", as: "impersonate_engine"
 ```

+It also generates a default initializer under `config/initializers/user_impersonate2.rb`.

 Make sure that your layout files include the standard flashes since these are
 used to communicate information and error messages to the user: